ifcb-utopia/ifcb-utopia.github.io/docs/repositories/pivot.md

 # PIVOT

-This repository contains the code required to run the Phytoplankton Image Validation Optimization Toolkit (PIVOT) streamlit application locally.
+This repository contains the code required to run the Phytoplankton Image Validation Optimization Toolkit (PIVOT) streamlit application on a local machine.

 ## Installation and Setup Instructions